 EU restricts intentionally added microplastics (Regulation 2023/2055)

-First clinical outcome study links microplastics to cardiovascular events (Marfella, NEJM)
+First clinical outcome study links microplastics to cardiovascular events (Marfella, NEJM); UN treaty session INC-5.1 stalls in Busan

-Brain tissue found to be ~0.5% plastic by weight (Nihart, Nature Medicine)
+Brain tissue found to be ~0.5% plastic by weight (Nihart, Nature Medicine); INC-5.2 stalls in Geneva; Nature Medicine publishes contamination-control critique (Monikh)

-US EPA adds microplastics to Contaminant Candidate List — still no binding limits
+US EPA adds microplastics to draft CCL6; California Phase 2 (treated water) tentatively due — still no binding contamination limits

 How can you reduce your exposure to microplastics?

 Microplastics are not a single ingredient you can check for on a label.
 They arrive through water, food, air, clothing, and cosmetics simultaneously.
 The practical challenge is triage: which exposures are largest, and which are cheapest to address?
-Indoor air and drinking water are the two biggest controllable sources — and addressing both costs less than a month of bottled water.
+Drinking water and the kitchen are the two highest-leverage controllable sources — and addressing both costs less than a month of bottled water.

 Common claim